sancheza/financial-analytics/README.md

 ### get_projected_fcf
-This script fetches the projected Free Cash Flow (FCF) for a given stock ticker from GuruFocus.
-It uses Playwright to scrape the data from the GuruFocus website.
+This script fetches the projected Free Cash Flow (FCF) for a given stock ticker.

 > **Dependencies**
 > - Python 3.10 or later